martinkearn/Content/Blogs/Integration testing with Pester and PowerShell.md

 I learnt a lot from this exercise and wanted to share what I learnt here.

 ## Integration testing; what and why?
 Simply put, integration testing is the act of testing a deployed version of your system to ensure it operates as expected to in its "integrated" state along-side other system components.
-Integration tests catch bugs that affect how code operates as part of the wider deployed system, which are not possible to catch by testing the system units alone (unit testing) .
+Integration tests catch bugs that affect how code operates as part of the wider deployed system, which are not possible to catch by testing the system units alone (unit testing).

+I [asked Twitter](https://twitter.com/MartinKearn/status/1362020458074435586) to give me some tweet-sized examples of what integration testing is and got some great examples.
+Here are some of my favourites

+- [@Toolan](https://twitter.com/toolan) wrote "Integration testing: Putting everything together in a sandpit and seeing if it plays nicely with its brothers and sisters."
+- [@devinmau](https://twitter.com/devinmau) wrote "As a football fan, imagine recruiting 11 of the best strikers in the world for the biggest game of your life.
+Integration testing helps you avoid that disaster!"
+- There were also some great gifs, including this one from [@Storey247](https://twitter.com/STOREY247).

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Unit tests pass… integration tests fail <a href="https://t.co/RJ0EjKMr71">pic.twitter.com/RJ0EjKMr71</a></p>&mdash; ʎǝɹoʇS ǝʌɐᗡ - ʎǝɹoʇS ǝnɹ⊥ (ノಠ益ಠ)ノ彡┻━┻ (@STOREY247) <a href="https://twitter.com/STOREY247/status/1362134686017978370?ref_src=twsrc%5Etfw">February 17, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 In order to perform integration tests, you'll need a thing that simulates real transactions on your system and exercises known system interfaces, then asserts that the outputs are what you expected them to be.